 The JTC operated from temporary premises, including a former canning factory owned by Chew Boon Lay, for six years before moving into the S\$7m Jurong Town Hall in 1974.
 The Town Hall had been completed by Architects Team 3 in 1968, with Lim Chong Keat, who also designed the Singapore Conference Hall, as principal architect.

-An elongated building reminiscent of a ship with two connected blocks of unequal length, the Town Hall's a 58m clock tower with one of the largest digital clocks in the region is a landmark for visitors to Jurong.
+An elongated building reminiscent of a ship, the Town Hall with its approximately 50-metre high digital clock tower is a landmark for visitors to Jurong.